bargate-project/bargate/_sources/deploy.txt

 ==========

 You have several options when choosing how to deploy bargate.
-You are strongly recommended to use the combination of uWSGI and nginx - but you can also deploy with mod_wsgi and apache.
+You are strongly recommended to use the combination of uWSGI and nginx. bargate is a standard WSGI application so can be deployed via whatever method you like which supports WSGI applications.

 nginx and uWSGI
 -------------------